SophieH93/letsgetquizzicle/README.md

 # Testing

 I used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) to test the styling and layout and responsiveness of the website on the different devices-Mobile, Tablet and Desktop.
-I also used this to test my Javscript and fix any error that arised.
+I also used this to test my Javscript and fix any errors that arised.

 [WSC CSS Validaion](https://jigsaw.w3.org/css-validator/) was used to validate my HTML & CSS code.

+The console displays no errors during site testing

 Devices Landscape-
 Currently responsive on Moto G4, Galexy S5, Pixel 2, Pixel 2XL, iPhone, 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X,